17th Week of Pregnancy (Week 17)

 How can I involve my family or friends?

-Tell your friends or family about your experiences, and perhaps even start your first conversations about a name for your baby.
+Tell friends or family about your experiences and perhaps start the first conversations about baby names.

-Between the 17th and 20th week of pregnancy, the gender can usually be determined via ultrasound – ask your doctor at your next appointment.
+Between the 17th and 20th week, the sex can usually be seen on an ultrasound – ask your doctor at your next appointment.

-What is my baby doing with their thumb in week 17 of pregnancy?
+What does my baby do with its thumb in week 17?

-Many babies now start sucking their thumbs – this exercises the muscles in the mouth and face and prepares them for breastfeeding.
+Many babies now start sucking their thumb – this trains the muscles in the mouth and face and prepares them for breastfeeding.

-Are there common problems in week 17 of pregnancy?
+Are there common problems in the 17th week of pregnancy?

-Classic problems are constipation, haemorrhoids or circulatory issues – all normal, but still something you can discuss with your doctor.
+Common problems are constipation, haemorrhoids or circulatory issues – all normal, but still worth discussing with your doctor.

-What happens to the umbilical cord in week 17 of pregnancy?
+What happens with the umbilical cord in week 17?

-The umbilical cord grows along and supplies your child with everything it needs to live in the womb – nutrients, oxygen and warmth.
+The umbilical cord is growing too and supplies your baby with everything it needs to live in the womb – nutrients, oxygen, and warmth.

 Pushchair